Ammi Ruhamah Mitchell

-Ammi Ruhamah Mitchell (May 8, 1762 – May 14, 1824) was an 18th- and 19th-century American physician.
+Ammi Ruhamah Mitchell (May 8, 1762 – May 14, 1824) was an 18th- and 19th-century American medical doctor.
 He also served ten years in the Massachusetts Legislature.

 Early life and education

 Mitchell was born in 1762 in North Yarmouth, Province of Massachusetts Bay (today's North Yarmouth, Maine), to Judge David Mitchell and Lucretia Loring.
 His father was a judge of the Court of Common Pleas of the County of Cumberland for nineteen years.

 He studied medicine in Portsmouth, Province of New Hampshire.
 While in Portsmouth, at the end of the Revolutionary War, Mitchell accompanied French surgeon Dr. Meaubec aboard a 74-gun ship that was sent as a gift to Louis XVI in Brest, France.
 Meaubec and Mitchell became close friends, with Mitchell later naming his second son David Meaubec Mitchell in his honor.